tugwitt/spec/manager/README.md

-the fundamental difference between our approach and the [approach](https://arxiv.org/pdf/1203.5026.pdf) Xu et al. took is that we aren't focusing so much on the equilibrium as the fact that the degree of centralization *can* be varied. the reason the equilibrium component comes in is when you want to optimize the system to utilize the centralized compute when it's being underutilized elsewhere, and vice versa. this is an implementation for later on, but it is the goal.
+the fundamental difference between our approach and the [approach](https://arxiv.org/pdf/1203.5026.pdf) Xu et al. took is that we aren't focusing so much on the equilibrium as the fact that the degree of centralization *can* be varied. the reason the equilibrium component comes in is when you want to optimize the system to utilize the centralized compute when it's being underutilized elsewhere, and vice versa.

+the network manager also must have logic for creating subnetworks, spawning a sub-manager to manage that subnetwork, and managing the parent child relationship between all managers.